Reviews for Chess Programmers and Tournament Directors

 Free C/C++ Compilers:

-• Visual C++ Express -- Microsoft's free 32-bit C/C++ compiler and GUI IDE
+• Visual C++ Express -- Microsoft's free 32-bit C/C++ compiler with IDE and tools for Windows only.

 • Open Watcom -- Open Watcom 32/64-bit C/C++ compiler with IDE + tools for Windows.
-Open-source.
+Free, open-source.

 • MinGW -- 32-bit builds for Windows.
 No GUI IDE.
-Open-source.
-Contains GCC 3.4.5.
+Free, open-source.

 • Digital Mars -- C/C++ and D 32-bit compilers for Windows.
 Free.
-Some Free GUI IDEs support the D language.
+Some free GUI IDEs support the D language.

 • LCC-Win32 -- LCC C compiler with IDE + tools for Windows.
 Free.